Eat by the sea

 The sound of waves lapping the shore, the sun glinting on the water, the cry of seagulls and the sight of white sails slipping past… there’s something very special about eating by the sea.
 The Isle of Wight is bursting with waterside eateries, offering everything from grilled lobster with a glass of crisp white wine to just a pasty on the sand.

 The further south you go, the more the sun shines.
 Ventnor is the Island’s southernmost town, with a pretty Victorian seafront hosting several pubs, cafés and restaurants.
 At the end of the bay sits The Spyglass Inn, with panoramic views across the Channel from its upper and lower decks.
-Across the road, the colonial-style Ale and Oyster, with its skilled use of Island produce, has a few tables on its decking overlooking the beach.
 About halfway along the seafront, The Smoking Lobster offers Asian fusion dishes and impressive seafood sharing platters.

 High above them all sits the art-deco-inspired Ventnor Winter Gardens.
 With its bar and restaurant overlooking the bay and an outside eating space, it makes a great spot for watching the annual Round the Island Race (7 July).